 This makes maintaining an offshore company much less cumbersome and costly than an onshore company.

 However, there is a catch.
 If the offshore company is not properly structured, chances are that it will be considered tax resident in the jurisdiction where it is controlled and managed from.
-This is because in most jurisdictions corporate tax residency is determined by the place of effective management.
+This is because in most jurisdictions, corporate tax residency is determined by the place of effective management.
 Sometimes this is called controlled foreign ownership, sometimes constructive ownership.
 The exact tax laws on non-resident companies controlled by the mind and management vary from jurisdiction to jurisdiction.

 As a simple example, if you run a Belize company from the UK – this Belize company may be deemed tax resident in the UK and subject to taxes and compliance requirements in the UK.
 You may be obliged by law to disclose this company and tax authorities may consider it a tax resident company.

-In addition, if you or your local entity hold certain ownership percentage of a company incorporated offshore and your country of residency has enacted ‘controlled foreign company’ (CFC) rules – the offshore entity may be deemed a CFC and you might be subject to taxes for the income of your CFC even if this income has not yet been distributed.
+In addition, if you or your local entity hold a certain ownership percentage of a company incorporated offshore, and your country of residency has enacted ‘controlled foreign company’ (CFC) rules – the offshore entity may be deemed a CFC and you might be subject to taxes for the income of your CFC even if this income has not yet been distributed.

 We’ve enabled a filter in our jurisdiction comparison app Incorporations.io, which lists certain countries that have or do not have CFC laws – however, this is not guaranteed to be accurate or up to date.
-The implications and requirements of controlled foreign company rules vary between countries, so you must consult to a tax advisor in your jurisdiction of residency.
+The implications and requirements of controlled foreign company rules vary between countries, so you must consult a tax advisor in your jurisdiction of residency.

 Also, thinking that your offshore company will ‘fall through the cracks’ and your local tax authorities won’t notice may not be the best idea.
-Most countries are exchanging tax information through Common Reporting Standard (CRS) under the OECD’s Automatic Exchange of Information (AEOI) framework.
+Most countries are exchanging tax information through the Common Reporting Standard (CRS) under the OECD’s Automatic Exchange of Information (AEOI) framework.

 You will be required to disclose your tax residency to the bank in order to open an account, filling out a CRS self-certification form including your tax residency and tax identification number (TIN).
 If you are a US person, you’ll have to fill out certain FACTA forms as well.
 The banks are obliged to disclose this information to local authorities who in turn may disclose it to the relevant foreign authorities.

-Your personal tax residency and the jurisdiction where you are effectively managing the offshore company from matters and it should be included and carefully planned in any internationalization strategy – there are ways to legally minimize your tax burden.
+Your personal tax residency and the jurisdiction where you are effectively managing the offshore company from matters and it should be included and carefully planned in any internationalization strategy; there are ways to legally minimize your tax burden.